 - Arms exercises are important too

 Arms are the usual problem area and anybody would desire for tone hands.
 Here is one way to tone your arms.
 This can be done while watching TV or while you get a small break in the kitchen or even in the office.

-- You can up your workout by extending your arms sideways and then bringing them straight up together over the head and then drop them to the staring position.
+You can up your workout by extending your arms sideways and then bringing them straight up together over the head and then drop them to the starting position.

 Variation: This exercise can also be done in a standing position, single arm at a time or both arms together.

 - Stand with the feet shoulder-width apart and knees softly bent

 - Keep the torso upright, abdominal and hip muscles contracted to stabilize the position and avoid using momentum (swinging the body to lift weight up)